sanicet/Notes/README.md

 Annotations : @SpringBootApplication, @Component, @Bean (used in java configuration), @Configuration, @AutoWired ( injecting a component to another instance variable, @ComponentScan({"package"})

+Spring Webflux : Supports annotation based style or functional style (based on routers and handlers).
+Instead of RestTemplate, it uses WebClient for http request, It supports servlet based containers but need servlet 3.1 or higher.
+Or we will have to use embodded non servlet based containers eg Netty